kassonlab/gromacs-gmxapi/src/api/docs/layers/python.rst

 A user should be able to link together tasks programatically, dynamically, and with no requirements of filesystem I/O.

 Gromacs command-line functionality should be easily achieved in a Python script.
 This does not mean that all CLI tools should be simply exposed to Python, since many represent trivial data transformations, tasks that are well-handled by other Python-based tools, or easily-scripted tasks.
 Common scriptable tasks can be provided by high-level convenience functions or "bottled" workflows.
-More elemental functionality that should be available through the C++ API can be exposed through bindings to the C++ API.
+More elemental functionality that should be available through the C++ API can be exposed through bindings to the Python API.

-With Python's reference counting and conceptual differences about the mutability of data, it is appropriate to support a few different modes of access to Gromacs data structures.
+With Python's reference counting and conceptual differences about the mutability of data, it is appropriate to support a few different modes of access to Gromacs data structures in the C++ API.
 When it is necessary to copy data, explicit API syntax should make it clear to the user.
 When possible, the Python buffer protocol can be used to give Python direct access to memory shared by C++ data structures.
 In general, though, for data and objects that exist only to be used in subsequent API calls,